 Of Chinese and Scottish descent, Neil was born in Vancouver, BC and grew up in Saudi Arabia, Taiwan, and various parts of western United States and Canada.
 His first book explores the themes of home, exile, and return through the lens of memory and forgetting.
 The poems in his second book draw heavily on the history of the computer, the life of 19th-century mathematician Charles Babbage, various AIs from film and literature, the lyric nature of programming language, and his own experiences as a computer programmer.
 These topics also figure prominently in both the creative and critical parts of his dissertation on 19th-century literary and popular representations of artificial intelligence.

 Neil is an active member of ASCAP (American Society of Composers, Authors, and Performers), AWP (Association of Writers & Writing Programs), The League of Canadian Poets, PEN USA, Saskatchewan Writers’ Guild, and Writers Union of Canada.
-He serves as the International Regional Chair for Kundiman, the Chair of the Nominating Committee for The Writers’ Union of Canada, and the Saskatchewan Regional Representative for The League of Canadian Poets.
+He serves as the International Regional Chair for Kundiman and previously served as the Chair of the Nominating Committee for The Writers’ Union of Canada, and the Saskatchewan Regional Representative for The League of Canadian Poets.